ozturkosu/cms_topn/README.md

 # cms_topn
-The project creates a new Postgres type which is called cms_topn to implement the count-min sketch and additional structures as Postgres extension to provide some functionalities:
+`cms_topn` is a count-min sketch top-n extension for PostgreSQL.
+This project creates a new Postgres type which is called cms_topn to implement the count-min sketch and additional structures as Postgres extension to provide some functionalities:

 #### 1. Point Query
-The point query is to get frequency estimation of an item in the stream with the help of count-min sketch(cms) structure.
+The point query is to get frequency estimate of an item in the count-min sketch(cms) structure.

-#### 2. Top n Query
+#### 2. Top-N Query
-This query is helpful to find the most frequent items in the stream.
+This query is helpful to find the most frequent items in the count-min sketch(cms) structure.

 #### 3. Union
-Union is the process of merging more than one cms_topn structure for cumulative results of the point and top n query.
+Union is the process of merging more than one cms_topn structure for cumulative results of the point and top-n query.

-# Count-Min Sketch and The Top n implementation
+# Count-Min Sketch and The Top-N implementation
 The count-min sketch is a summary structure for the frequencies of events in a data stream.
 It is simply a matrix which has n rows and m columns.
-In addition, one hash function which maps an item to a number from 1 to m is required for each row.
-The matrix is updated for each item in the stream with the help of these hash functions and the resulting table can be used for the queries.
+One independent hash function which maps an item to a number from 1 to m is required for each row.
+The matrix is updated for every item added with the help of these hash functions and the resulting table can be used for the queries.

-The CM sketch structure is enough to calculate the frequency of a tuple, however we need more to find the top n items.
-After updates, it is not possible to get the top n tuples from values but we can update another structure which keeps the most frequent n items during the iteration.
-The additional structure keeps the top n at the end of the iteration.
+The CM sketch structure is enough to calculate the frequency of a tuple.
+However we need more to find the top-n items.
+After updates, it is not possible to get the top-n tuples from sketch but we can update another structure which keeps the most frequent n items during the iteration.
+The additional structure is used to keep top n items at the end of the each iteration.

-In addition, the CM sketch and the additional structure allows us to combine the separately computed results of subsets.
-After collecting sub-results, we can add the matrices and evaluate each different top n candidate from the subsets again according to the total matrix.
-This gives a good approximation for the top n of all data because each matrix also contains information about  the items in the corresponding subset even if the items is not included in the top n for this subset of data.
+The CM sketch and the additional structure allows us to combine the separately computed results of subsets.
+After collecting sub-results, we can add the matrices and evaluate each different top-n candidate from the subsets again according to the total matrix.
+This gives a good approximation for the top-n of all data because each matrix also contains information about  the items in the corresponding subset even if the items is not included in the top-n for this subset of data.

+In research part of this project, we noticed that [PipelineDB](https://github.com/pipelinedb/pipelinedb) already has a [count-min sketch implementation](https://github.com/pipelinedb/pipelinedb/blob/db70946eef8a781b93ebc270be86546f357a1286/src/backend/pipeline/cmsketch.c).
+We inspired from it and implemented a similar count-min sketch logic as an extension.
+Then we added top-n logic on the top of it.

 #Usage
 We provide user defined Postgres types and functions with the extension:

 ###Data Type
 ######cms_topn
-User defined PostgreSQL type to keep the count min sketch structure and the top n list.
+User defined PostgreSQL type to keep the count-min sketch structure and the top-n list.

 ##Function to create empty cms_topn structure
 ######cms_topn(any type, integer n, double precision epsilon default 0.001, double precision p default 0.99)